Skip to content

 Maor VaShemesh

 Kalonymus Kalman Epstein (c.
 1751–1823) was a prominent Hasidic master and kabbalist who lived and taught in Kraków.
-A disciple of the maggid of Mezritch and later of Rabbi Elimelekh of Lizhensk, he became known for his profound mystical interpretations of Torah and Hasidic thought.
+A disciple of Rabbi Elimelech of Lizhensk (whose attendant he was) and of Rabbi Yechiel Michel of Zlotchov, he became known for his profound mystical interpretations of Torah and Hasidic thought.
 He authored the Maor VaShemesh ('Light and Sun'), a collection of homilies on the Torah that blends Hasidic devotion with kabbalistic insight.
 Epstein was revered as a teacher of spiritual depth and served as a bridge between the early Hasidic movement and the more intellectually rigorous study of its teachings.
 His work became influential in Hasidic circles and remains studied to this day.

 Life journeyclick any stop, or use ←/→Trace on the orchard map →